charlee-dev/PexWallpapers/README.md

 If you add wallpapers to favourites than you can turn on **Auto Wallpaper Setter** in Settings, to have your phone wallpaper changed every specific periodof time.

+This is my portfolio app.
+App is still in development.
+Main features are working.
+You can set wallpapers, both home screen and lock screen.
+Auto wallpapere change works great.
+If app gets released in the future i may adjust time periods a bit better.
+You can download and share wallpapers to and add them to favorites.

 # Tech Stack

 <img src="media/pex_ui.gif" width="336" align="right" hspace="20">